1 Timothy 1 Blog Entry: A Higher Calling Theo-Logic

 Philippians 4:11-13 tells us, “I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do everything through him who gives me strength.”

-Please notice that the often quoted Philippians 4:13 about us doing all things through Christ has a context of being content with money and physical material things.
-Paul found that the only way he could be content with the financial circumstances was through his faith in Christ.
+Please notice that the often-quoted Philippians 4:13 about us doing all things through Christ has a context of being content with money and physical material things.
+Paul found that the only way he could be content with his financial circumstances was through his faith in Christ.

 Hebrews 13:5-6 reminds us, “Keep your lives free from the love of money and be content with what you have, because God has said, “Never will I leave you; never will I forsake you.”
 So we say with confidence, “The Lord is my helper; I will not be afraid.
 What can man do to me?”